koltyakov/gosip-sandbox/samples/sites/README.md

 ## Sample

-The sample shows how to create, delete Modern Sites and how to check site's provisioning status.
+The sample shows how to create, delete Modern Sites and how to check a site's provisioning status.